 Perth and Seattle are fine examples of what hasn't been allowed in Vancouver, BC.
-Perth has good year round weather & better infrastructure than restrictive Vancouver.
+Perth has good year round weather & better infrastructure than Vancouver.
 While Seattle can almost have as much cold & crappy damp Vancouver weather, it's not a thwarted city.
 Perth & especially Seattle permit taller buildings, wider bridges & have longer trains.

 https://www.westernaustralia.com/en/places-to-visit/perth-and-surrounds/travel-to-and-around-perth